Gilbert-Baraza/Simple-JS-Calculator-/README.md

 # Simple-JS-Calculator

-This is a basic calculator built with HTML,CSS, and JavaScript.
+This is a basic calculator built with HTML,CSS and JavaScript.
 It can perform simple arithmetic operations like addition, subtraction, multiplication, and division.

 # How to Use